 (Temperature Sensitivity Error): The change in sensitivity due to changes in ambient temperature from a reference temperature to the specified limits of the Operating Temperature Range.

 The output (response) of an accelerometer when subjected to a temperature change.
 (See Transient Temperature Error).

 THERMAL ZERO SHIFT

-The change in zero balance due to a change in ambient temperature.
-Usually expressed as the maximum percentage change of FSO over the compensated temperature range.
+The change in zero measurand output due to changes in ambient temperature from a reference temperature to the specified limits of the operating temperature range.